IX - – Asymmetry I

 “Please, tell me.”

-"Charlie is a very selfish man," I said, with a sigh.
+I sighed.
+“Charlie is a very selfish man.”

 Mom rolled her eyes and offered a partial smile.
-"That's not much of a secret, Kevin."
+“That’s not much of a secret, Kev.”

-"Yeah, but it took on a whole different level after you two were divorced.
+“Yeah, but it took on a whole different level after you two were divorced.
 He eventually found a woman who would put up with him.
-However, she didn’t much care for me."
+She didn’t much care for me.”

 “Why?
 Did you like her?”

 “No,” I said flatly.
 “She is as self absorbed as Charlie is.
 I suspect she didn’t like me because Charlie didn’t like me.
 He wanted her to move into the house we were living in at the time and she wouldn’t.
 Well, at least not until I moved out.”